-A pair of evil gung-fu artists, Heaven and Earth, are slaughtering the entire Yin-Yang brotherhood. he movie opens with two members of the brotherhood and their two male children being chased by Heaven, Earth, and misc. bad guys.
+A pair of evil gung-fu artists, Heaven and Earth, are slaughtering the entire Yin-Yang brotherhood.
+The movie opens with two members of the brotherhood and their two male children being chased by Heaven, Earth, and miscellaneous bad guys.
 The two members get away separately with their children.
-Twenty years later we see Jackie Chan as he hunts frogs and snakes and keeps them in his pants.
-You learn he was one of the boys; the other is a lazy man who uses windmill-driven levers to deliver things to and from bedside, even a chamberpot and breakfast.
+Twenty years later, we see Chan Lung (Jackie Chan) as he hunts frogs and snakes and keeps them in his pants.
+You learn he was one of the boys.
+The other is a lazy man who uses windmill-driven levers to deliver things to and from bedside, even a chamberpot and breakfast.
 Eventually, their respective paternal figures are killed, and they are forced to fight Heaven and Earth.

 Michael Capps <firstname.lastname@example.org>

 Did You Know?

 left the Lo Wei Motion Picture Company to join Golden Harvest, he advised Jackie Chan

 to decide for himself whether or not to stay with Wei Lo